boxed/kodare.net/_posts/2020-10-23-100_percent_coverage_docs.markdown

 ## Test specific code

 Some code samples could be adjusted to be executed or could be updated to contain asserts, but for the vast majority of the samples that would make the documentation worse as you got irrelevant asserts on top of the things you wanted.
-To deal with this I introduced a new rST block type which the generator program output unchanged into the test files, but Sphinx ignored.
+To deal with this I introduced a new reST block type which the generator program output unchanged into the test files, but Sphinx ignored.
 This would look like this:

 ```rst
 .. code:: python